-The Wonder of Eye Colour
+Eye Colour Explained

 One interesting thing you learn once you start studying eye colours is that everyone's eyes are actually brown.
 That's right, even if you have the bluest of blue eyes, deep down they are actually just a different shade of an original "brownness."
-The reason this is so all has to do with the pigment melanin (which comes from the Greek word melas, meaning "black" or "dark").
+The reason for this has to do with the pigment melanin (which comes from the Greek word melas, meaning "black" or "dark").
 Melanin is more commonly associated with skin or hair colour, but it also has an enormous impact on our eye pigmentation.

 You see, whenever we talk about "eye colour," we're really just talking about how light strikes the topmost layer of the iris.
 The topmost layers of your irises have different amounts of melanin.
 Therefore, the more melanin you have, the more likely you will have darker eye colours.
 So, while "brown eyes" are the most common eye colour, anyone with brown irises can correctly tell a blue-eyed person, "Technically we all have brown eyes.
 My brown eyes just aren't mutated like yours are!"

 Most geneticists consider hazel eyes to be the next most common eye colour around the world.
 Sometimes people don't break up the distinction between hazel and brown eyes because they consider hazel just a lighter version of brown.
 Interestingly, if you look closely enough at someone with true hazel eyes, you'll actually see a mixture of yellow and green in their irises.
 Most people with hazel eyes have larger amounts of melanin on the borders of the iris, but they have less melanin the closer you get to the pupil.
 Since there are varying degrees of melanin in these people's eyes, hazel-eyed people often identify themselves with brown or green eyes depending on the overall darkness of their eyes.
 Indeed, depending on the lighting, a person with hazel eyes could actually appear to have blue eyes.
 Percentage-wise, if you are torn between blue, green, or brown, chances are you have either hazel or brown eyes.
-Scientists believe around 5 to 8 percent of the global population has hazel eyes.
+Scientists believe around 5 to 8 per cent of the global population has hazel eyes.

 As mentioned above, people often confuse hazel eyes with green eyes (and vice versa).
 If you are unsure whether you have green or hazel eyes, chances are you have hazel eyes.
-Current estimates show that only around 1 to 2 percent of people around the world have green eyes.
-About 80 percent of that 2 percent are Caucasian and come from Europe.
+Current estimates show that only around 1 to 2 per cent of people around the world have green eyes.
+About 80 per cent of that 2 per cent are Caucasian and come from Europe.
 Also, most people with green eyes tend to be female.

 Although green eyes are super rare, they have been around for quite a long time.
 We actually have documents going back to the Bronze Age that suggest many people in Siberia had green eyes.
-Today, it's most common to see green eyes in Iceland, where around 80 percent of the native born population have either green or blue eyes.
+Today, it's most common to see green eyes in Iceland, where around 80 per cent of the native born population have either green or blue eyes.

 The production of green eyes is quite interesting.
 People with green eyes have what's called a yellow coloured stroma in their iris.
 When light hits the irises, a phenomenon known as Rayleigh scattering occurs.
 Rayleigh scattering refers to the way light waves scatter into tiny molecules when there's less melanin, which tends to make the eyes look blue (since blue tends to scatter more than any other colour).
 By the way, Rayleigh scattering is often used to explain why the sky appears blue.
 Since green-eyed people have less melanin plus a yellow stroma, the yellow mixes with the blue to produce green.

 While not as rare as green eyes, blue eyes are often the most desirable eye colour on the planet.
-Perhaps this has to do with all the beautiful blue-eyed celebrities we've been bombarded with on TV and movies over the past few decades.
+Perhaps this has to do with all the beautiful blue-eyed celebrities we've been bombarded with on TV and in movies over the past few decades.
 Stars like Brad Pitt, Resse Witherspoon, and, of course, the late Frank Sinatra are all legendary for their beautiful blue eyes.
 Since the genes responsible for blue eyes are recessive, however, they are relatively rare unless you were born in an area where this trait is common.
 Almost everyone in the Balkans region has blue eyes, and many native northern Europeans have blue eyes as well.
-Today, there are around 8 percent of people around the world with blue eyes.
+Today, there is around 8 per cent of people around the world with blue eyes.